The arguments for and against privatising the NHS

 Public healthcare is more efficient

 That may seem a surprising claim, with the prevailing wisdom since the Thatcher years that state control is inherently inefficient and internal markets bring savings.
-But Hawking told the Royal Society of Medicine in August: “International comparisons indicate that the most efficient way to provide good healthcare is for services to be publicly funded and publicly run.”
+But in 2017 Hawking told the Royal Society of Medicine: “International comparisons indicate that the most efficient way to provide good healthcare is for services to be publicly funded and publicly run.”

-The US, with its privately run insurance-based system, spends more per person on health than any other nation, OECD figures show.
-Yet patients are more satisfied in countries with a government-controlled system such as Germany and Canada.
+The US, with its privately run insurance-based system, spends more on healthcare per person than any other nation, OECD figures show.
+However patients in countries with a government-controlled system such as Germany and Canada have greater trust in its healthcare systems, an Ipsos Mori survey of more than 20,000 people globally revealed.

 Continuity of care